0x4447/0x4447-product-vpn-contained/README.md

 - One free Elastic IP per AWS account
 - Free Tree CloudWatch Dashboard for each account
 - Ease of limiting access to this AWS VPN account
-- More precise access to resources through VPC Peering
+- More precise access to other accounts through VPC Peering

 # Pricing